UVicLibrary/VaultToSpotlight/README.md

 ## Glossary

 #### CSV(s)
 CSV stands for comma-separated values.
 CSVs (i.e. files ending in .csv) function like spreadsheets.
-Machines can read and manipulate CSVs much faster than you could in Excel, for example, but this also means they are very picky about formatting, encoding, etc.
+Machines can read and manipulate CSVs much faster than you could in Excel, for example, but this also means they are very picky about formatting, encoding, etc. In a CSV, the start and end of each "cell" is denoted with a comma.